goreleaser/goreleaser/www/docs/install.md

 !!! tip

-    The `VERSION` environment variable can be ommited to get the latest stable version, or you can set it to `nightly` to get the last nightly build.
+    The `VERSION` environment variable can be omitted to get the latest stable version, or you can set it to `nightly` to get the last nightly build.

 ## Manually